KDurimel/GSEAtools/Readme.md

 The project geneis
 ==================================================================
-From a input dataset of our choice from the literature, we had 20 hours to implement R packages to realize all three GO,metabolic        pathways, and protein functional domains enrichment annotations, implementing robust statistical procedures.
+From a input dataset of our choice from the literature, we had **20 hours** to implement R packages to realize all three GO,metabolic        pathways, and protein functional domains enrichment annotations, implementing robust statistical procedures.
 Outputs will be both charts (pie, bar plot, graphs, tracks) and texts results (tables).
 This workfow must be interfaced with Shiny, a R package developed by RStudio.

-SHINY INTERFACE OVERVIEW :
+**This script was developed under the context of a light bioinformatic project and will be not long term supported!**

+Shiny interface overview :
 -----------------------------

 Divided in 5 main sections :

-	-Load and explore raw data
+* Load and explore raw data

-	-Vulcano plot
+* Vulcano plot

-	- GO enrichment
+* GO enrichment

-		* GO classification (barplot)
+		GO classification (barplot)
-		* Ability to set a threshold for go annotations level / ontologies
-		* GO three browsing
+		Ability to set a threshold for go annotations level / ontologies GO three browsing

-	- KEGG enrichment
+* KEGG enrichment

-		* KEGG enrichment results overview
+		KEGG enrichment results overview
-		* KEGG enrichment results browsing by typing target pathway IDs on a web form
+		KEGG enrichment results browsing by typing target pathway IDs on a web form

-	- Protein domains
+* Protein domains

-		* Hypergeometric test
+		Hypergeometric test
-		* Ability to add metatada on the results :Panther_Family_ID, Panther_Family_Description,EnsemblTranscriptID, EnsemblPeptideID, PfamID, PfamSTART, PfamEND
+		Ability to add metatada on the results :

-SHINY INTERFACE OVERVIEW :
+			Panther_Family_ID Panther_Family_Description ; EnsemblTranscriptID ; EnsemblPeptideID ; PfamID ; PfamSTART ; PfamEND

+Shiny web application overiew :
 -----------------------------

 Same as the Shiny interface.
+Available here : https://genial.shinyapps.io/GenialGSEA/

-STANDALONE SCRIPT :
+Standalone application :
 ---------------------

 Rscript GENIAL-NOShiny.R